Non-Surgical Treatment for Heart Blockage

 Atherosclerosis, often referred to as heart blockage, mainly occurs due to the accumulation of plaque in the coronary arteries.
 The narrowing of the arteries restricts the blood flow in the heart.
 Angina is a common symptom of a heart blockage or atherosclerosis.

-How can you remove heart blockage without undergoing surgery?
+How can you manage heart blockage without undergoing surgery?

 To manage a heart blockage, individuals can consider these factors properly and may get a good result.
 These include: